mapbox/mapbox.js/API.md

 ### layer.tilejson([tilejson])

-Set layer options directly from a TileJSON object.
+Set layer options directly from a [TileJSON](https://github.com/mapbox/tilejson-spec) object.

-**Arguments:**
+_Arguments:_

 * `tilejson` must be a TileJSON object as a Javascript object.

-**Returns** the layer object if arguments are given, the layer's TileJSON settings otherwise.
+_Returns_ the layer object if arguments are given, the layer's TileJSON settings otherwise.

 ### layer.composite(enabled)

 Enable or disable compositing layers together on MapBox hosting.
+Compositing combines multiple tile images into one layer of blended images, increasing map performance and reducing the number of requests the browser needs to make.

-* `enabled` is either true or false.
+* `enabled` must be either true or false.

-**Returns** the layer object.
+_Returns_ the layer object.

 # Map UI

 The API provides a set of UI elements that can be freely mixed & matched, as well as styled beyond the default (provided in the `mapbox.css` stylesheet).
-Maps created with `mapbox.map` have an array of pre-initialized UI elements at `.ui`.
+Maps created with [`mapbox.map`](#mapbox.map) have an array of pre-initialized UI elements at `.ui`.
 All UI elements support the simple operations `.add()` and `.remove()` to add & remove them from the map.